-Glycolic acid has the smallest molecules of the family so works extremely well as a chemical exfoliant as it easily penetrates the skin.
-When we have dull, uneven complexion it is typically due to the top layer of the epidermis dying and gradually wearing away.
-What glycolic acid does is break down the bonds that hold these dead skin cells together and reveals healthy, fresh skin, making it a great addition to your skincare routine.
+Glycolic acid has the smallest molecules of the family so works extremely well as a chemical exfoliant as it can easily penetrate the skin.
+When we have a dull, uneven complexion it is normally due to the top layer of the skin dying and gradually wearing away.
+What glycolic acid does is break down the bonds that hold these dead skin cells together to reveal healthy, fresh skin - making it a great addition to your skincare routine.

-For those wanting a quick and noticeable change, try a glycolic salon peel.
-“When done correctly these can really improve many aspects of the skin from reducing pigmentation, clearing mild congestion, reducing fine lines and smoothing the texture of the skin”, says Debbie.
+For those wanting a quick and noticeable change, wait until the salons reopen and try a glycolic salon peel.
+'When done correctly these can really improve many aspects of the skin from reducing pigmentation, clearing mild congestion, reducing fine lines and smoothing the texture of the skin,' says Debbie.

 Who can use glycolic acid?

 Aesthetician and founder of the Black Skin Directory, Dija Ayodele advises that pretty much all of us can use glycolic acid in our routines – other than those with extremely sensitive skin.
 'It’s a good all-rounder as both oily and dry skin types can use it – and all skin tones.'

 'How often you use glycolic acid will depend largely on your skin.
 If you haven’t used a product containing this ingredient before, start with a wash-off product like a face wash.
 For leave-on products, perhaps taper in the frequency gradually and alternate nights you use it,' states Consultant Dermatologist, Dr Justine Kluk.